- CustomLinks_5

 The conduit infrastructure will be designed, permitted, and constructed in four quadrant-based packages, starting in the southwest quadrant and progressing counterclockwise.

-- Lancaster County is hosting community informational meetings in September 2022 to share project information with city/village/community staff and elected leaders.
+- Lancaster County hosted two community informational meetings in September 2022 to share project information with city/village/community staff and elected leaders.

 - Lancaster County will further coordinate with communities during the design phase of each quadrant.